Rigidity of high dimensional graph manifolds: Generalized graph manifolds

-\begin{remark} Suppose $\overline{N}$ and $\overline{N}'$ are obtained as above by deleting from a hyperbolic $N$ horospherical cusp neighbourhoods of possibly different ``heights''.
+\begin{remark} Let $N$ be the base of a piece of an (extended) graph manifold, and suppose that $\overline{N}$ and $\overline{N}'$ are obtained as above by deleting from $N$ horospherical cusp neighbourhoods of possibly different ``heights''.
 Then, there exists a diffeomorphism between $\overline{N}$ and $\overline{N}'$ which is coherent with the identification of $\partial \overline{N}$ and $\partial \overline{N}'$ induced by the canonical foliations of the cusps of $N$.
-In particular, the diffeomorphism type of a graph manifold $M$ does not depend on the choice of the height of the cusps removed from the hyperbolic factors of the pieces into which $M$ decomposes. \end{remark}
+In particular, the diffeomorphism type of an (extended) graph manifold $M$ does not depend on the choice of the height of the cusps removed from the hyperbolic factors of the pieces into which $M$ decomposes. \end{remark}

 \begin{remark} It is proved in~\cite{HsWa} that, if $n\geq 5$, then any diffeomorphism between affine $n$-dimensional tori is $C^0$-isotopic to an affine diffeomorphism.
-As a consequence, for $n\geq 6$, if we allow also non-affine gluings, then we do not obtain new homeomorphism types of graph manifolds.
+As a consequence, for $n\geq 6$, if we allow also non-affine gluings, then we do not obtain new homeomorphism types of (extended) graph manifolds.
 On the other hand, as showed in~\cite{ArFa}, requiring the gluings to be affine is necessary for getting smooth rigidity results as in our Theorem~\ref{smrigidity:thm} (i.e. non-affine gluings can give rise to new diffeomorphism types of manifolds). \end{remark}